CYMN16/rust_ray_tracing_oneweekend/README.md

 - implemented parallel computing with threads using rayon

 planned features:
-- compute using cuda for realtime rendering (couldn't get arrayfire to work, rust-cuda seemed to complicated)
+- compute using cuda for realtime rendering (couldn't get arrayfire to work, rust-cuda seemed too complicated)
 - show the images in realtime using raylib

 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)